apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/validate-release.md

 #### 4. Check the archive contents

-Here it is divided into two aspects: source code package + binary package, The source code package is more strict, it can be said that the core part (Because it is longer,For a complete list refer to the official [Wiki](https://cwiki.apache.org/confluence/display/INCUBATOR/Incubator+Release+Checklist))
+Here it is divided into two aspects: source code package + binary package, The source code package is stricter, it can be said that the core part (Because it is longer,For a complete list refer to the official [Wiki](https://cwiki.apache.org/confluence/display/INCUBATOR/Incubator+Release+Checklist))

 First of all, we need to download the package from the apache official `release-candidate` URL to the local (URL: [click to jump](https://dist.apache.org/repos/dist/dev/incubator/hugegraph/))